michaelcheungkm/picture-layout-organiser/README.md

 # Backend

+## Configuration

 Edit the file `backend/run.sh` to change the data directory location - this is where all uploaded media content will be stored.
 By default this is the folder `.plo` in the home directory

-If required edit the port number in `run.sh`.
+If required edit the port number in `run.sh`; the default is 8008.
 This should match the port number entered in the frontend config.

 * Requires `ffmpeg`  and `mongo` to be installed.
 * Ensure that the mongo data store path is set.
 This can be done with `mongod --dbpath <location>`.
 It is recommended to use `/data/db`.